Abandoned shopping carts have plagued digital marketers since the beginning of time — or at least since the beginning of eCommerce.

 Cross-selling refers to suggesting items that are similar to the original item the customer was looking for.
 Up-selling refers to increasing your average order value (AOV) by encouraging shoppers to consider products that are additive to the original product they intended to purchase.

 For example, if a shopper had three different types of plants in their cart, you could up-sell them with a watering can.
-You could also cross-sell other varieties of plants, similar to how The Sill did in their email.
-This could help shoppers discover a better fit to what they were looking for, which they may not have found while browsing your website.
+This could help shoppers discover a better fit for what they were looking for, which they may not have found while browsing your website.

 How do you decide whether to cross-sell or up-sell your customers in your abandoned cart emails?
 It largely depends on your business.